//

 I see many who have the right heart for Jesus (“a zeal for God”) but the wrong teaching, for their faith is “not in accordance with knowledge” (Rom 10:2; cf. Hos 4:6; 2Ti 4:3–4) and they are not worshiping the Lord “in spirit and truth” (Joh 4:23–24; cf. Psa 145:18; Jud 3; Col 1:23).
 Instead, they are worshiping “in spirit and the false teachings of man” (that is, they are following “a different gospel … a gospel contrary to what we have preached to you,” Gal 1:6–9).
 If you are hearing the correct Gospel and the truth about baptism for the first time by reading this book and you have been baptized previously by man-invented baptismal rites that are not in agreement with Scripture (such as by sprinkling or as an infant), or you were baptized without a correct understanding that it is “for the forgiveness of your sins” (Act 2:38) and when you are born again, I strongly encourage you to consider the following:

 I came out of Methodism and Calvinism myself and have already taken the advice I just gave you.
 I was baptized in a Church of Christ after learning the truth.
-Remember, your eternal destiny is at stake here, and I don’t know about you, but I wanted to be baptized into the truth.
+Remember, your eternal destiny is at stake here, and I wanted to be baptized into the truth.
 I do not want to take any chances whatsoever with my eternal salvation.
 Wayne Jackson writes:[26]

 Baptism is a very serious matter.
 Every person who truly wants to be well-pleasing to God should carefully consider whether they’ve been mistaken on this vital issue.
 The time to make a correction is now.